 for local dates and times, the content is formatted as a UTC time stamp, regardless of the value.
 Also, an asterisk ("*") is inserted before the date and the final digit of the time is cut off.

-is not specified for source fields of the types
+If the addition TIME ZONE is not specified for source fields of the types

-TIMESTAMPL or TIMESTAMP, the source field is handled in accordance with its numeric type, p
+TIMESTAMPL or TIMESTAMP, the source field is handled in accordance with its numeric type, p.

 Notes